J. Coleman Drayton

 James Coleman Drayton (June 4, 1852 – November 11, 1934) was an American lawyer and socialite.
 He is known for his marriage and eventual divorce from Charlotte Augusta Astor, which became the subject of international controversy in the 1890s.

 Early life and education

-J. Coleman Drayton was born in Philadelphia, Pennsylvania on June 4, 1852, the son Henry E. Drayton and Sarah Hand (née Coleman) Drayton.
+J. Coleman Drayton was born in Philadelphia, Pennsylvania on June 4, 1852, the son of Henry E. Drayton and Sarah Hand (née Coleman) Drayton.
 He attended Princeton University in New Jersey, earning a bachelor's degree in 1873 and a master's degree in 1876.
 After leaving Princeton, Drayton studied law and was admitted to the New York Bar Association.
 He was known to travel often, touring Europe for eighteen months in the 1870s, and later touring the world.
 He was a member of numerous social clubs, including the Union Club of New York, the St. James Club of London, and the Princeton Club of Philadelphia.

 Marriage and divorce of Charlotte Astor

 On October 20, 1879, Drayton married Charlotte Augusta Astor, a member of the prominent New York Astor family.
 Her parents were Caroline Schermerhorn Astor (also known as "the Mrs. Astor") and William Backhouse Astor Jr., and her youngest brother was John Jacob Astor IV, who perished during the sinking of RMS Titanic in April 1912.
 Together, they were the parents of: